 As we explained in our previous update about our marketing plan, during the first six months our main duty won’t be branding.
 Branding too early could create problems.
 For the same reason, it won’t be advertisement either.
 Our main duty will be more practical.
-It will be to find our first sellers for The Block.
+It will be to find our first sellers for our blockchain-based marketplace.
 Those individuals will be the seeds of our marketplace, forming a robust supply side first in order to fuel demand.

 For that purpose, starting next week we are running a Sellers Program.
 Its goal will be to onboard as many sellers as we can, directly addressing their needs.
 Which kind of sellers are we looking for?
 As explained before, we are focusing on those people or businesses already using crypto for e-commerce.
 Our payment system right now only accepts crypto (although this will change eventually, accepting fiat), and because of that we are only onboarding sellers willing to get paid in cryptocurrency.